doraacik/Devops/Docker.md

    This command maps port 80 in the web server container to port 8080 on the host system, allowing you to access the web server from localhost:8080 on the host.

+#### Network Drivers (NDs) ; components that are responsible for managing the networking aspects of containers.
+There few of them with different uses for various needs.
+Some common network drivers include Bridge ND, Host ND, Overlay ND,Macvlan ND and None ND, so on..

+Each network driver has its own configuration options, performance characteristics, and suitability for different use cases.
+Docker users can choose the appropriate network driver based on their application requirements, scalability needs, and network infrastructure.

+Here are some examples I pick for myself;

+**1.Bridge Network Driver**; default network driver used by Docker.
+It creates an internal network bridge on the host system, allowing containers to communicate with each other and with the host.
+Bridge networks provide isolation and secure communication between containers on the same Docker daemon.

+Example usage;

+- Create a bridge network; `docker network create my_bridge_network`

+- Run a container attached to the bridge network; `docker run --name my_container --network my_bridge_network -d nginx`

+**2.Overlay Network Driver**; enables communication between containers across multiple Docker hosts or nodes in a Docker Swarm cluster.
+It creates an overlay network that spans multiple hosts, allowing containers to communicate seamlessly regardless of their physical location.

+  Example usage;

+  - Create an overlay network; `docker network create --driver overlay my_overlay_network`
+  - Run a service attached to the overlay network; `docker service create --name my_service --network my_overlay_network nginx

+#### Container Network ; it's a networking infrastructure that allows communication between Docker containers and externaş networks.
+Container networking enables containers to interact with each other and with external services, facilitating the development of distributed applications and microservices architectures.
+Here are some of the aspects;

+   - Isolation: each container has its own network stack, this isolation ensures that containers cannot interfere with each other's network configurations or communications.

+   - Virtual Networks: Docker allows users to create virtual networks to connect containers together or to connect containers to the host network.
+Virtual networks act as isolated environments, enabling communication between containers within the same network while providing network isolation from external networks.

+   - Port Mapping: Docker enables port mapping to expose container ports to the host system or to external networks.
+Users can specify port mappings when running containers to redirect traffic from specific ports on the host to ports within the container.

+   The example above is also an example for container networking!!